mozilla/www.ccadb.org/policy.md

 * DD Month YYYY example: 7 May 2016
 * YYYY-MM-DD example: 2016-05-07
 * Month names in English
-* No extra text within the date, such as “7th” or “the”
+* No extra text within the date, such as "7th" or "the"

 ALV supports the following format for specifying audit period date ranges: